r0neko/AiFramework/README.md

 Don't forget to use Visual Studio for this to work! (in the future you'll be able to use CMake too, or maybe you can ditch Visual Studio altogether)

+## Experimental CMake Support

+I'm not good at talking CMake, so feel free to point out everything I did wrong.
+I made an experimental CMake file which will help compile AiFramework.
+It was tested only on Windows.

+To use it in an IDE like CLion, please make sure that you define the vcpkg toolchain path.
+For example: `-DCMAKE_TOOLCHAIN_FILE=C:/vcpkg/scripts/buildsystems/vcpkg.cmake`
+The library will be outputted in the `build_dir/output` directory.
+You should also output your executable in the same directory.
+Maybe this will be fixed in a future update.

 # Requirements - Linux

 You are a Linux gamer?
 No problem!
 To compile AiFramework, just run our professional grade building script like this...